You are tuned to the most listened-to radio talk show in America.

 I'm just curious.

-I'm not I'm not upset that you did.
+I'm not upset that you did.

 Oh, I know.

-Huckabee surging.
+Huckabee's surging.

 Huckabee is surging.

-And so that's why I wanted to.
+And so that's why I wanted to talk about it.

-Yeah, but you want to know something.
+Yeah, but you want to know something?

-People weren't talking about Huckabee six weeks ago, only I was, uh, in terms of what might happen in Iowa, but you go back two months through, nobody was talking about Huckby either, but he found a way to get himself noticed.
+But you go back two months, nobody was talking about Huckabee either, but he found a way to get himself noticed.

 Well, he's getting himself noticed, but these other things are coming out about him.

-And when at the end of the year, let me tell you something.
+And when at the end of the day, let me tell you something.

 Let me tell you something.

-That may be true in the presidential race because you can't go to every McDonald's, but when you go to Iowa and New Hampshire, you can travel around those places and it's tradition, and you have to do it because the voters there expect it.
+But when you go to Iowa and New Hampshire, you can travel around those places, and it's tradition, and you have to do it because the voters there expect it.

-I mean, they get up this time of year, they get up and go to these diners because they know that the odds are some candidates gonna come walking in and not leave the waitress a tip and maybe not even pay the bill.
+They get up and go to these diners because they know that the odds are some candidate's going to come walking in and not leave the waitress a tip and maybe not even pay the bill.

 And they want to be there and see the fireworks.